 If you have already attended a MIAM within the last 4 months, you do not need to attend a new one.
 The MIAM certificate needs to be dated within 4 months, so you would need to attend a new MIAM meeting if it is outside of this date.
-In such cases you may want to consider a fast-track Court MIAM.
+In such cases you may want to consider a fast-track Urgent MIAM.

 5) You have a linked case already at court

 If there is already an ongoing case at court and you are submitting a new or supplementary application, you do not need to attend a new MIAM appointment.
 You should provide details of the case to the court.
 But note that proceedings need to be ongoing and not closed – so previous court appearances that have concluded do not count, even if it is regarding the same individuals.